-Bachelor of Science, Science Teacher Education-Chemistry Teacher Specialization
+Science Teacher Education (B.S.), Chemistry Teacher Specialization

-Previous Degree Required: AS/AA
+Previous Degree Required: A.S./A.A.

 Eligible for Financial Aid: Yes